 Figure 1.
 The Decadal Survey Budget, left, and Roadmap budget, right.
 At the end of the decade there is a $100M/year difference in the budgets.
 The Roadmap has included more detail in the “Research” line, showing that the Competed Programs are only a portion of that bar and that the DRIVE initiative adds about 50% to the Competed Programs by the end of the decade.
-Note the temporary increase in funding for FY14 is due to an ~$3M increase in funds managed by HSD for SMD.
+Note the temporary increase in funding for FY14 and FY15 is due to an ~$33M and ~$55M respectively increase in funds managed by HSD for SMD.
 These funds are not available to Heliophysics.

 Heliophysics System Observatory (HSO)